neilt/sweme2/README.md

 This lisp interpreter is derived from [In English](http://knj4484.blogspot.jp/2014/08/lisp-interpreter-implemented-in-185.html "In English") or [In Japanese](http://xavier.hateblo.jp/entry/2014/08/19/003609 "in Japanese")

+The goal of this project is to create and maintain a simple, easy to understand and easy to customize embeddable lisp interpreter.

-The goal is to improve readability, handle rational numbers, error reporting, and multiple top level expressions.
+We expect to add tests, improve code readability, handle rational numbers, handle strings, add error reporting, and handle multiple top level expressions.

-Currently it is working with Xcode Version 7.3.1 (7D1014).
+Currently this project works and has been tested with Xcode Version 7.3.1 (7D1014).

 What This Lisp Interpreter can do today: